COME JOIN US FOR FUN AT OUR JULY 12TH HORSE TRIALS!

-SERIOUS DAMAGE HAS BEEN DONE TO THE FOOTING BY THESE ACTIVITIES.
+SERIOUS DAMAGE HAS BEEN DONE TO THE FOOTING IN THE PAST BY LUNGING AND OTHER SIMILAR ACTIVITIES.

 The rings, trails and fields are open for your hacking pleasure ONLY when the footing is firm enough... please use mowed paths only in every field and be considerate and do not damage the footing.
 Trailer parking is in the gravel parking area near the rings, accessed through the main entrance.
 Please remove all your hay and manure when you go, as we share this area with other activities.

 ATHLETIC FIELDS ACTIVITIES: Baseball, soccer, lacrosse and rugby are in full swing right now on the 4 athletic fields at Pipestave HIll.
 The weekends are particularly busy up there for the rest of the month of June.
 The equestrian parking area is at the end of the parking lot and is sometimes tied off to keep it open for trailers.
 If you are headed up, feel free to untie the chain and go in to park.

 MILL POND AREA: Please WALK only near the pond and roadways leading to and from the pond.
 This area is too congested for any other gait and there are many families with young children and dogs there that are not familiar with horses.
 Horses are no longer allowed to wade near the dock area.
 There is a separate area beyond the telephone poles.

 The West Newbury Open Space Committee (click here) now has their own website.
 This is a real bonus for equestrians as there are descriptions of all the trails on town-owned and otherwise preserved land, including some maps.
 Check it out!

 THE MISSION OF THE WEST NEWBURY RIDING & DRIVING CLUB